DenKems/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 * Function that copies a string.
 * Function that compares two strings.
 * Functions that reverses the content of an array of integers.
+* Function that changes all lowercase letters of a string to uppercase.
 *